sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/intro-to-cyber-threat-intel.md

 Technical Intel

+Technical intelligence includes specific artifacts and evidence on system, such as IP addresses and hashes.

 </details>

 ## Task 3: CTI Lifecycle

+Cyber threat intelligence follows six steps that repeat, forming a feedback process loop.
+1. **Planning & Direction**: Define objectives and goals and identify crucial parameters such as information assets, tools, sources of intel, etc.
+2. **Collection**: Gather the required data to address bojectives
+3. **Processing**: Extract, sort, organize, and correlate data to present it in a usable and understandable format
+4. **Analysis**: Derive insights from the data and potentially investigate a threat or strengthen security controls
+5. **Dissemination**: Disseminate intelligence to stakeholders
+6. **Feedback**: Seek feedback from stakeholders

 <details>

 <summary>At which phase of the CTI lifecycle is data converted into usable formats through sorting, organizing, correlation and presentation?</summary>

 Processing

+Processing is the phase where raw data is converted into understandable insights.

 </details>